Ery205275/Nguyen_Gialinh_Do_Trieu_Music_Mixer_MMED1055/README.md

 ## Colours

+## Inpsriration

+Our website is inspired by Incredibox

 ## Prerequisites

 A code editer program to write code for HTML, Javascript and CSS (for example, Sublime Text).